 The UIF shall refuse to grant a benefit if the employee has no claim against the employer arising from the employment relationship or if the amount applied for is not justified.
 Furthermore, the unemployment insurance fund has a right to refuse to grant a benefit or reduce it if the claim of the employee is based on a contract under which the parties have agreed on the payment of the benefit in full or in part on the basis of the Unemployment Insurance Act in order to satisfy claims which may arise.
-The parties have agreed on the payment of the benefit on the basis of the Unemployment Insurance Act in order to satisfy claims which may arise.
-The parties have agreed on the payment of the benefit on the basis of the Unemployment Insurance Act in order to satisfy claims which may arise.
+The parties have agreed on the payment of the benefit on the basis of the Unemployment Insurance Act in order to satisfy claims which may arise in particular if:

-1) an employment contract or an agreement on increasing the remuneration has been entered into with a person connected with the employer within one year before the declaration of the employer as insolvent.
-Persons connected with a debtor who is a natural person or a legal person specified in subsections 117 (1) and (2) of the Bankruptcy Act are deemed to be the persons connected with the employer;

-2) an employment contract or an agreement on increasing the remuneration has been entered into after the employer becomes permanently insolvent and the employer does not prove that they had financial resources to pay the remuneration agreed on or that the entry into an employment contract was important for continuation of the business activities of the employer; 3) an employment contract is entered into after the termination of the business activities of the employer and the employer does not prove that they had the possibility to ensure that the employee was provided with the work agreed on.
+- 1) an employment contract or an agreement on increasing the remuneration has been entered into with a person connected with the employer within one year before the declaration of the employer as insolvent.
+Persons connected with a debtor who is a natural person or a legal person specified in subsections 117 (1) and (2) of the Bankruptcy Act are deemed to be the persons connected with the employer; - 2) an employment contract or an agreement on increasing the remuneration has been entered into after the employer becomes permanently insolvent and the employer does not prove that they had financial resources to pay the remuneration agreed on or that the entry into an employment contract was important for continuation of the business activities of the employer; 3) an employment contract is entered into after the termination of the business activities of the employer and the employer does not prove that they had the possibility to ensure that the employee was provided with the work agreed on.